meredith705/shastaHapPath/README.md

 3) A ```graph.gfa``` file for viewing the graph in bandage.
 Here the haploid path is red ( currently the code doesn't attempt to traverse the top level Parent snarl so it is grey ).
 Phasing the biallelic bubbles is the next step once traversal is solid.
 ![test_dag 2 path](https://user-images.githubusercontent.com/28329271/122820486-84cbbb80-d290-11eb-8747-44c2c6348148.png)

+The nodes in this bidirectional graph represent DNA sequence and the edges reprensent links between different DNA segments.
+Bubbles represent variation in the diploid DNA assembly graph.
+The red path is an arbitrary walk through the graph representing a haploid path through the graph.